Free The Children began with a story one boy couldn’t ignore.

 A network of young people grows into a movement.

-Today, Free The Children is an international charity and educational partner, with more than 1.7 million youth involved in our innovative education and development programs in 45 countries.
+Today, Free The Children is an international charity and educational partner, with more than 2.3 million youth involved in our innovative education and development programs.
+Since its inception, Free The Children has worked in more than 45 countries.
+Free The Children currently works in eight developing countries with its Adopt A Village program.

 Learn more about the results and impact of Free The Children’s work.